 Family Nurse Practitioner

 MSN Specialty Track

-Complete MSN-FNP specialty track in a few as 8 semesters
+Complete MSN-FNP specialty track in as few as 8 semesters

-In as few as eight (8) semesters, Chamberlain’s Master of Science in Nursing Family Nurse Practitioner specialty track prepares students to expand their nursing practice.
+In as few as eight (8) semesters, Chamberlain’s Master of Science in Nursing Family Nurse Practitioner specialty track is designed to prepare students to expand their nursing practice.
 Through 100% online coursework, the FNP curriculum integrates theory and practical application through online discussion threads, simulation and clinical experiences.